GriffithUniLibrary/research-data-management/content/3- Data formats & organisation.md

   - **Do not** use punctuation, upper case or special characters as this may alter the file order
   - The example below uses *underscores* between key sections and *hyphens* to connect the elements.

 You can clearly see what the file is about, the version and when the file was created.
-The convention will allow to add additional files that can be easily searched based off the file name.
+The convention will allow you to add additional files that can be easily searched based off the file name.

 **Another example of file naming convention**

-YYYYMMDD_SiteA_SensorB.csv
+*YYYYMMDD_SiteA_SensorB.csv*

-*APPLIED FNC*
+Applied FNC

-20210621_Southport_Humidity.csv
+*20210621_Southport_Humidity.csv*

 YYYYMMDD = Date in standardised, agreed format